-How’s it going with cleaning your teeth, how’s it going with talking on the phone, whatever, you know, that might be the topic.
+How’s it going with cleaning your teeth, how’s it going with talking on the phone, whatever, you know, that might be the topic?
 And so the person really gets a lot of opportunity to think about very specific points.
-And what people say when they go through this frame work is often that they’ve never had, they hadn’t had the chance to think about those things in such detail before.
+And what people say when they go through this framework is often that they’ve never had, they hadn’t had the chance to think about those things in such detail before.
 And nobody ever thought sorry, the dogs going off.
-Nobody’s ever thought to ask them those questions before you’ve got the visual prompts, which really helps keep you on track and give you just the visual to focus.
+Nobody’s ever thought to ask them those questions before you’ve got the visual prompts, which really helps keep you on track and gives you just the visual to focus.

 Yeah, it’s a great framework and a great strategy.
 So it does we, it’s ideal if people can do the training to learn how to implement it.
 It’s one of those things I guess it’s like, you know, driving a car water skiing and all those things, I look really easy, and you think, oh, anybody can do that.
-But does that actually a lot of strategy behind it, and is evidence based, which is what appeals to a lot of the clinicians who use it, who like to use evidence based strategies.
-So the research in all the categories and stroke is one of them, shows that people get, produce more information and better quality information using this framework.
+But does that actually have a lot of strategy behind it, and is evidence-based, which is what appeals to a lot of the clinicians who use it, who like to use evidence-based strategies?
+So the research in all the categories and stroke is one of them, shows that people get, and produce more information and better quality information using this framework.

 Bill Gasiamis 46:27

 It sounds like a really gentle way to have some maybe hard conversations.